TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Modes aren't concerned with the currently viewed entity
+	- except test scene mode

+- Testbed should populate the test scene mode profile that it is passed

+- "I" in editor invokes initialization routine of the chosen game mode
+	- Just starts advancing it from the beginning.

+- Who spawns the initial player entities?
+	- And who synchronizes it with all connected endpoints?
+		- Modes accept messages and handle it in the next step
+			- So we have another kind of a cosmos
+		- mode_messages::player_existence
+			- For FFA, we just ignore the associated faction

+- team & ffa matches should get different logic altogether

+- basic_team_mode
+	- round time
+	- number of rounds

 - Test scene game mode
 	- The first to be implemented as an architectural draft
 - FFA game mode
 	- Win condition: None, there is only time limit.
+- Duel game mode
+	- Win condition: same as TDM, just will be less players
+	- Just different kinds of spawns
+	- **Actually, we won't create special purpose logic for duels.**
+		- There will just be specific maps for playing TDM as duel.
 - Team deathmatch game mode
 	- Win condition: Consciousness status of any entity of CT side
 - Bomb defuse game mode